 Financial assets at amortised cost are subsequently measured using the effective interest (EIR) method and are subject to impairment.
 Gains and losses are recognised as profit or loss when the asset is derecognised, modified or impaired.
 The Company's financial assets at amortised cost includes trade and other receivables and term deposits in the statement of financial position.

-Note 6 Financial assets and liabilities (continued)
+Note 6 Financial assets and liabilities (cont'd)

 b.
-Financial instruments (continued)
+Financial instruments (cont'd)

 Investments held at fair value through Profit or Loss